 Processes scheduled in one of the fixed-priority scheduling policies will be assigned a higher priority than the processing associated with softirqs and tasklets.
 These interrupt routines perform work on behalf of interrupt routines that have executed on a given CPU.
 The real interrupt routine runs at a hardware interrupt level and preempts all activity on a CPU (including processes scheduled under one of the fixed-priority scheduling policies).
 Device driver writers under Linux are encouraged to perform the minimum amount of work required to interact with a device to make the device believe that the interrupt has been handled.
-The device driver can then raise one of the interrupt mechanisms to handle the remainder of the work associated with the device interrupt routine.
+The device driver can then raise one of the interrupt routine.
 Because fixed-priority processes run at a priority above these interrupt routines, this interrupt architecture allows fixed-priority processes to experience the minimum amount of jitter possible from interrupt routines.
 For more information about interrupt routines in device drivers, see the "Device Drivers" chapter.